-This inventory management strategy was made famous by Toyota in the 1970s.
-The car manufacturer had tight inventory control in which it worked closely with raw materials suppliers to ensure it always had just the right amount of materials to meet demand—no more, no less.
+This inventory management strategy was made famous by Toyota in the 1970s: the car manufacturer had tight inventory control and worked closely with raw materials suppliers to ensure it always had just the right amount of materials to meet production needs—no more, no less.

 Pros & Cons of Just in Time Inventory

 |Decreases expired or wasted inventory||Little room for error; requires excellent organization and reliable suppliers|

 |Higher operational efficiency||Heavy reliance on accurate demand forecasting|

 |Easier to pivot product assortment||Potential for missed sales|

 |Less susceptible to theft||Higher per-unit costs|

 JIT inventory management has a number of benefits, including the following:

 Often, one of a small business retailer’s biggest assets is inventory.
 After all, it’s the crux of your business—without it, you have nothing to sell.
 However, when you have too much capital tied up in inventory, you’re limited in what you can do with those assets.
 You may need cash to fund a second store opening, build a new online store, or invest in product development.
 Plus, you use less cash buying stock that will become unsellable.

 Because you rely on lower levels of safety stock with JIT inventory management, you’re less susceptible to aging, expired, obsolete, and wasted inventory.
 This dead stock, or unsellable merchandise, is costly and wasteful.
 Many retailers resort to using discounts and promotional methods to clear out excess stock—reducing profit margins and incurring extra marketing costs.